cs320-wisc/f22/labs/git-pr/README.md

 change to a site (like the one above), the process goes like this:

 1. make a copy of the GitHub repo, called a "fork", from the original account to your own account
-2. download a copy of the original GitHub repo to your laptop or VM, using the clone command
+2. download a copy of the original GitHub repo to your VM, using the clone command
-3. make changes on your laptop or VM
+3. make changes on your VM
 4. push those changes to your own fork
 5. make a formal request, called a "pull request", for the person of the original repo to integrate the changes on your fork into their codebase